22 December, 2022

 The history of nursing

-Throughout history, nurses have played an indispensable role in ensuring the health and well-being of society.
-While today’s nurses are highly skilled professionals, the nursing profession has undergone remarkable transformations over the centuries.
-From humble beginnings to its modern-day status, the history of nursing is a testament to humanity’s commitment to care and compassion.
+Throughout history, nurses have played an indispensable role in ensuring the health and wellbeing of society.
+While today’s nurses are highly skilled professionals, the nursing profession has evolved significantly.
+From its early foundations to its modern-day role, nursing reflects a long-standing dedication to care and compassion.
+In this article, we discuss how nursing has changed over time and explore key moments that have shaped the profession into what it is today.

 Nursing, as a concept, has existed in various forms since ancient times, but the structured profession we recognise today began to take shape in the Roman Empire.
 Around 300 A.D., the Empire established hospitals in every town, where nurses cared for patients and assisted doctors.
 This marked the initial step in organising healthcare services and assigning dedicated roles for patient care.